Center-for-New-Testament-Restoration/SR/README.md

 <h2>License</h2>
 <img alt='Creative Commons License' src="https://licensebuttons.net/l/by/4.0/88x31.png" width="88" height="31"/>
 Copyright © 2022 by Alan Bunning released under the <a rel=license href=http://creativecommons.org/licenses/by/4.0/>Creative Commons Attribution 4.0 International License (CC BY 4.0)</a>.
-Attribution must be given to Alan Bunning and the <a href=http://greekcntr.org>Center for New Testament Restoration</a>.
+Attribution must be given to Alan Bunning and the <a href=http://greekcntr.org>Center for New Testament Restoration</a>, and any derivative work must likewise require that this attribution be included along with their own in any subsequent derivative works.

 <h2>Citation</h2>
 Bunning, Alan, ed. <i>Statistical Restoration Greek New Testament</i>.
 Center for New Testament Restoration.
 2022.